malda-protocol/malda-sequencer/methods/guest/README.md

 For the Malda protocol, we have two guest programs:

-1. `balance_of.rs`: Read balance of an ERC20 token on an EVM chain and generate a zkProof of validity
+1. `get_proof_data.rs`: Read proof data from an EVM chain and generate a zkProof of validity
-2. `balance_of_ethereum_light_client.rs`: Read balance of an ERC20 token on Ethereum using the Ethereum Light Client and generate a zkProof of validity
+2. `get_proof_data_ethereum_light_client.rs`: Read proof data from Ethereum using the Ethereum Light Client and generate a zkProof of validity

 [guest]: https://dev.risczero.com/terminology#guest
 [developer docs]: https://dev.risczero.com/zkvm